University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_3/assignment3.md

 **Q3.3** Genotype the frayfeather sample.

-Which variants are present in frayfeather?
+For which variants does frayfeather have the alternate allele?
+Provide the variant ID for these variants from column 3 of the vcf.

-Using the provided table (genotype_phenotype.txt) describing the phenotypes associated with each variant, list frayfeather's phenotypic characteristics based on the variant calling results.
+Using the provided table (genotype_phenotype.txt) describing the phenotypes associated with each variant (for both the REF and ALT allele), list frayfeather's phenotypic characteristics associated with variants v1, v2, v3, and v4 (found in the ID column).
-Note that you should have 9 items in your list.
+Note that the hippogryph has a haploid genome.

+Comment on whether or not you think frayfeather would be a good choice for a long flight.

 [4 marks]